Privacy & Cookies

 Who we are

-CN Bio trading as CN Bio Innovations Limited collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+CN Bio trading as CN Bio Innovations Limited, UK company number 06517359 with registered office at 30 Upper High Street, Thame, Oxfordshire, OX9 3EZ, collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under the General Data Protection Regulation which applies across the UK and European Union and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 The personal information we collect and use